Writing Cannabis License Applications

 Your team has chosen its vocation wisely.
 When it comes to cannabis products, you’ve been passionately learning the trade—and harvesting strong returns.
-Now, as legalized cannabis rolls out from one state to the next, your team’s experience in this billion-dollar marketplace isn’t just lucrative—it’s scalable, seemingly overnight.
+Now, as legalized cannabis rolls out from one state to the next, including the New York / New Jersey metro area where MarketSmiths is based, your team’s experience in this billion-dollar marketplace isn’t just lucrative—it’s scalable, seemingly overnight.

 How do you do that?